What Happens If Employers Violate Labor Laws?

 Key Takeaways

-It's crucial for employers to follow labor laws to avoid serious consequences.
+It's crucial for employers, including labor organizations, to follow labor laws to avoid serious consequences.
 These laws protect workers at the federal, state, and local levels.
 Violating them can lead to financial penalties, legal costs, unfavorable rulings, and damage to a company's reputation.

 Employers who break labor laws risk significant financial penalties.
 For instance, the Department of Labor may impose civil penalties for willful violations of minimum wage and child labor laws.
 Depending on the specific requirement, employees may also have the right to receive compensation, such as back pay, lost benefits, and interest payments.